Commodore 64: Sound

 In 1986, the Sound Expander was released for the Commodore 64.
-It was a sound module that contained a Yamaha YM3526 sound chip capable of FM synthesis.
-It was primarily intended for professional music production.
+It was a sound module with a Yamaha YM3526 chip capable of FM synthesis, primarily intended for professional music production.

-Hardware revisions
+Revisions

-Commodore made many changes to the C64's hardware during its lifetime, sometimes causing compatibility issues.
-The computer's rapid development, and Commodore and Tramiel's focus on cost cutting instead of product testing, resulted in several defects that caused developers like Epyx to complain and required many revisions to fix; Charpentier said that "not coming a little close to quality" was one of the company's mistakes.
+Commodore made many changes to the C64's hardware, sometimes introducing compatibility issues.
+The computer's rapid development and Commodore and Jack Tramiel's focus on cost-cutting instead of product testing resulted in several defects which caused developers like Epyx to complain and required many revisions; Charpentier said that "not coming a little close to quality" was one of the company's mistakes.

 Cost reduction was the reason for most of the revisions.
-Reducing manufacturing costs was vitally important to Commodore's survival during the price war and leaner years of the 16-bit era.
-The C64's original (NMOS based) motherboard went through two major redesigns and numerous sub-revisions, exchanging positions of the VIC-II, SID and PLA chips.
-Initially, a large portion of the cost was eliminated by reducing the number of discrete components, such as diodes and resistors, which enabled the use of a smaller printed circuit board.
-There were 16 total C64 motherboard revisions, aimed at simplifying and reducing manufacturing costs.
+Reducing manufacturing costs was vitally important to Commodore's survival during the price war and lean years of the 16-bit era.
+The C64's original (NMOS-based) motherboard went through two major redesigns and a number of revisions, exchanging positions of the VIC-II, SID and PLA chips.
+Much of the cost was initially eliminated by reducing the number of discrete components, such as diodes and resistors, which enabled a smaller printed circuit board.
+There were 16 C64 motherboard revisions to simplify production and reduce manufacturing costs.
 Some board revisions were exclusive to PAL regions.
 All C64 motherboards were manufactured in Hong Kong.

-IC locations changed frequently on each motherboard revision, as did the presence or lack thereof of the metal RF shield around the VIC-II.
-PAL boards often had aluminized cardboard instead of a metal shield.
-The SID and VIC-II are socketed on all boards; however, the other ICs may be either socketed or soldered.
-The first production C64s, made in 1982 to early 1983, are known as "silver label" models due to the case sporting a silver-colored "Commodore" logo.
-The power LED had a separate silver badge around it reading "64".
-These machines also have only a 5-pin video cable and cannot output S-video.
-In late 1982, Commodore introduced the familiar "rainbow badge" case, but many machines produced into early 1983 also used silver label cases until the existing stock of them was used up.
-In the spring of 1983, the original 326298 board was replaced by the 250407 motherboard which sported an 8-pin video connector and added S-video support for the first time.
+IC locations changed frequently with each motherboard revision, as did the presence (or lack) of the metal RF shield around the VIC-II; PAL boards often had aluminized cardboard instead of a metal shield.
+The SID and VIC-II are socketed on all boards, but the other ICs may be socketed or soldered.
+The first production C64s, made from 1982 to early 1983, are known as "silver label" models due to the case having a silver-colored "Commodore" logo.
+The power LED had a silver badge reading "64" around it.
+These machines have only a five-pin video cable, and cannot produce S-Video.
+Commodore introduced the familiar "rainbow badge" case in late 1982, but many machines produced into early 1983 also used silver-label cases until the existing stock was used up.
+The original 326298 board was replaced in spring 1983 by the 250407 motherboard, which had an eight-pin video connector and added S-Video support.
 This case design was used until the C64C appeared in 1986.
-All ICs switched to using plastic shells while the silver label C64s had some ceramic ICs, notably the VIC-II.
-The case is made from ABS plastic which may become brown with time.
-This can be reversed by using a process known as "retrobright".
+All ICs switched to plastic shells, but the silver-label C64s (notably the VIC-II) had some ceramic ICs.
+The case is made from ABS plastic, which may become brown with time; this can be reversed with retrobright.